iban-borras/informational-singularity-hypothesis/level1/README.md

 ### **What is Structural Information?**

-In HSI v32, we discovered that **order is the fundamental principle**, not φ-convergence.
+In ISH, **order is the fundamental principle**, not φ-convergence.
 The parentheses in Φ encode the **stratified containment structure** of Absolutes, which is critical for understanding emergent order.

 **Example:**
 ```